rezmansouri/gitgat/README.md

 ## How it works
 The thrust of this project, is the `helpers.py` script.

-This files contains three functions:
+This file contains three functions:
 + `crawl(url, dir_name)`:

    A recursive function to crawl the repo/directory `url` and download it completely on the server under a unique `dir_name`.